RJPearson94/terraform-provider-twilio/docs/resources/chat_channel_trigger_webhook.md

 - `id` - The ID of the channel webhook (Same as the SID)
 - `sid` - The SID of the channel webhook (Same as the ID)
-- `account_sid` - The Account SID associated with the channel webhook
+- `account_sid` - The account SID associated with the channel webhook
-- `service_sid` - The Service SID associated with the channel webhook
+- `service_sid` - The service SID associated with the channel webhook
-- `channel_sid` - The Channel SID associated with the channel webhook
+- `channel_sid` - The channel SID associated with the channel webhook
 - `type` - The type of webhook.
 The value will be trigger
 - `method` - The HTTP method to trigger the webhook
 - `webhook_url` - The webhook url